-- Students must have a written pass to come to the health office unless it is an emergency. - Students coming to the health office between periods must obtain a pass from the next period teacher. - The school nurse will make the determination if a student is ill enough to be dismissed and will call the parent/guardian to make transportation arrangements. - Student absences of five or more consecutive school days or absences resulting from a communicable illness require a physician's note to return to school.
+- Students must have teacher permission to come to the health office unless it is an emergency. - The school nurse will make the determination if a student is ill enough to be dismissed and will call the parent/guardian to make transportation arrangements. - Student absences of five or more consecutive school days or absences resulting from a communicable illness require a physician's note to return to school.